etaler/Etaler/README.md

 (tl;dr Etaler is free for any purpose.
 But HTM is not for commercial use.)

 ## Contribution
 HTM Theory is in it's young age and as we are growing.
-We'd like to get contributions from you to accelerate the development of tiny-dnn!
+We'd like to get contributions from you to accelerate the development of Etaler!
 Just fork, make changes and launch a PR!

 ## Notes